Modeling Object Dissimilarity for Deep Saliency Prediction: Experiments and Results

 \subsubsection{Implementation}

 We use a pre-trained object detector and train only the global saliency encoder and decoder.
-To this end, we use the official SALICON training dataset~\cite{salicon}.
-Our models with the DeepGaze II baseline~\cite{deepgaze2} incorporating SSD~\cite{ssd}, and EML Net~\cite{eml} with SSD~\cite{ssd} are validated on the SALICON validation set and is further tested using the official SALICON test set \footnote{https://competitions.codalab.org/competitions/17136}.
+To this end, we use the official SALICON training dataset~\citep{salicon}.
+Our models with the DeepGaze II baseline~\citep{deepgaze2} incorporating SSD~\citep{ssd}, and EML Net~\citep{eml} with SSD~\citep{ssd} are validated on the SALICON validation set and is further tested using the official SALICON test set \footnote{https://competitions.codalab.org/competitions/17136}.
 For MIT1003, we fine-tune and then validate our models using the commonly used validation split in the state-of-the-art models.

 For the MIT300 evaluation, we use all of the images from MIT1003 to fine-tune our model.
 For CAT2000, we use 125 and 50 images across 20 categories to fine-tune and validate our model, respectively.
 The train-validation split is kept constant across all the models.
 We refer the reader to the supplementary material for the training details.
 We implemented our approach using Pytorch and will make our code publicly available.
 Ultimately, our model takes 234ms on average to process an image, versus 205ms for the baseline global saliency network, Deepgaze II.
 This relatively small difference, despite our use of an additional detection network, is due to the fact that most of the time is consumed by the VGG sub-network, which is shared by both the saliency encoder and the SSD object detector.